Updated: Dec 2, 2020

 Let's dive into the design!

-This custom home's design was heavily influenced by the West Coast Modern architectural style, which the client loved.
+This custom home's design was heavily influenced by the West Coast Modern style, which the client loved.

 The West Coast Modern style incorporates lots of natural materials such as wood and stone.
 You can see there are also metal touches throughout the design, which is another natural material seen frequently in this style.
 The West Coast Modern style suits the natural setting perfectly.